Skip to main content

 • Good: SiAlON ceramics for high-speed continuous cuts

-• Acceptable: Uncoated carbide for drilling/tapping
+• Acceptable: Uncoated carbide for conservative short-run milling

 • Avoid: PCD (diamond) - chemical affinity causes rapid wear